 I have occasionally added vegetables too but those are tricky if you’re using fresh.
 Frozen mixed vegetables are pretty safe and won’t get to mushy.
 We used those in our pressure cooker chicken noodle casserole recipe.

-First: I HIGHLY suggest you buy this non stick pot right now!!
+First: I HIGHLY suggest you get the non stick pot I suggest above right now!!
 It will make cleanup easier, but more than that it will almost eliminate the burn notice from appearing on your pot.

 - The pot has a ceramic non stick coating which is an added barrier between the heating element and your food.